GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 ### Sample Application configuration

-Out the box, the simulator will open with the application config populated with a sime application config file that has a couple of inputs and outputs configured.
+Out the box, the simulator will open with the application config populated with a simple application config file that has a couple of inputs and outputs configured.
 If the controller has never received an application config file no blade hardware will be initialized, i.e. Readers and Locks.

-As our intent for this demo is to experiment with users and tokens, we're going to change the default for one that has a fully configured Door blade.
+As our intent for this demo is to experiment with users and tokens, we're going to change the default for one that has a reader and door defined.

 One option we could use is the simulator has some example files, if you select the `Configuration` tab on the right hand side you will see a drop down for `Application Configuration` which by default is `app-default.json` if you change this to `appFullBlade.json`, this will populate the the `Application Configuration` tab with a fully populated app config file.